Opportunities and Outcomes

 At Drexel University’s School of Education, we are committed to producing qualified teachers with the skills to be effective in today’s classrooms.
 In addition to being aligned with National INTASC Teaching Standards and the Pennsylvania Department of Education’s Four Domains of Professional Teaching, the School of Education has identified five program outcomes that put Drexel graduates at the top of their field.

-The School of Education strives to prepare teacher candidates who:
+The School of Education strives to prepare teacher candidates for careers in education who:

 - Demonstrate independent and creative academic teacher leadership skills that can be applied in the classroom, school community and profession.